-- 1 Revise the reasonable cost of open space embellishment in CP21 to \$148.9 million, by: - updating the cost of each embellishment item to the IPART-assessed reasonable cost - applying allowances as a percentage of construction cost only. - Update the apportioned costs for Reserve 980 (centralised netball competition venue in Schofields) in other Blacktown City Council contributions plans (Contributions Plan No.24 for Schofields and Contributions Plan No.22 for Rouse Hill) when those plans are next reviewed.
+- 1 Revise the reasonable cost of open space embellishment in CP21 to \$159.0 million by updating the cost of each embellishment item to the IPART-assessed reasonable cost. - Update the apportioned costs for Reserve 980 (centralised netball competition venue in Schofields) in other Blacktown City Council contributions plans (Contributions Plan No.24 for Schofields and Contributions Plan No.22 for Rouse Hill) when those plans are next reviewed.